The Department of Transportation's Federal Highway Commission has released the latest report on Traffic Volume Trends, data through January.

-Here is a chart that illustrates this data series from its inception in 1970.
-I'm plotting the "Moving 12-Month Total on ALL Roads," as the DOT terms it.
-My start date is 1971 because I'm incorporating all the available data from earlier DOT spreadsheets.
-The FRED repository has the series from 1987 to the latest update.
+Here is a chart that illustrates this data series from its inception in 1971.
+It illustrates the "Moving 12-Month Total on ALL Roads," as the DOT terms it.
+The FRED repository is a convenient source for the data.
 As we can readily see, the post-recession pattern suggests a structural change in our driving habits.

 The rolling 12-month miles traveled contracted from its all-time high for 39 months during the stagflation of the late 1970s to early 1980s, a double-dip recession era.
-The most recent decline has lasted for 84 months and counting — a new record, but the trough to date was in November 2011, 48 months from the all-time high.
+The most recent decline lasted for 85 months, the trough in November 2011, 48 months from the previous high.
+The latest data point finally set a new high.

 The Population-Adjusted Reality